MRD-Studios/Boop-Beeper-Comunicator/README.md

 # Boop Beeper Comunicator
- A Raspberry Pi & Radio comunication.
+A Pico Pi & LoRa communicator built on micropython.
 (The name is not final)

+##